 Since July 2013, the General Assembly has allocated funding to the State Council for Persons with Disabilities (SCPD) to administer a Traumatic Brain Injury Fund.
 Eligibility for funding assistance is limited to legal Delaware residents with a qualifying, medically documented traumatic brain injury who would benefit from covered services which are otherwise not available to residents through the Department of Health & Social Services (DHSS) or any other state agency.

-- home or environmental modifications (E.g. accessible ramp, accessible bathroom modifications, change of room setup, modification of materials or equipment, or specialized equipment);
+- home or environmental modifications (e.g. accessible ramp, accessible bathroom modifications, change of room setup, modification of materials or equipment, or specialized equipment);

-- driver rehabilitation assessment and training program;
+- driver evaluation assessment and driver rehabilitation training;

 - service dog acquisition and support (custom-trained to assist individuals with disabilities directly related to a traumatic brain injury);

 - assistive technology (e.g. Tablet, assistive software, readers, etc.);